subinacls/Filibuster/README.md

   [-] Prerequisites: ...

   It is required to utilize additional modules outside the standard library as follows.
-You can use the application `pip` if you so desire or download and install from source.
+You can use `easy_install` if you so desire or download and install from source.
 Your choice.

   The application it will do some basic checks to help elimate issues later in the process